bmc-anvil/bmc.support.installation.developer-setup/03_conventions/git_strategy.md

 This previous scenario fits almost ok for a library.

-The tweak he is that `main` tracks the new library and an `old_version_branch` tracks the legacy one until full adoption.
+The tweak here is that `main` tracks the new library and an `old_version_branch` tracks the legacy one until full adoption.

 If there is a requirement for the old version like a deprecated dependency update or vulnerability while the new lib is not yet ready or has not been completely adopted, said updated can be applied to the `old_version_branch` branch.